Ademuyiwa001/registrationapp/README.md

-# authenticate
+# Registration App System
-Note: Make sure to install the latest node packages, Mongodb and Robo3t software to launch this application This is a Simple registration management Sytem with the essential security features enabled Register with an email and password.
+Note: Make sure to install the latest node packages, Mongodb and Robo3t software to launch this application This is a Simple registration management System with the essential security features enabled Register with an email and password.

 Instructions: